Back Pain During Pregnancy – Causes, Prevention and Treatment

 Pregnancy can be tough on your back!
 Backaches are one of the common problems that will wear you out in pregnancy.
-Some women have periodic back pain generally starting towards the second trimester of pregnancy; while others suffer from a constant pain for the whole nine months.
+Some women have periodic back pain, generally starting towards the second trimester of pregnancy, while others suffer from constant pain for the whole nine months.
 The good news is that in most cases, it eases soon after birth.
-This is due to the hormones which relax the ligaments, joints and muscles that attach your pelvic bone..
-Gaining that extra weight during pregnancy can add to the problem by aggravating stress on your joints, making it painful to walk, stand or sit continuously for longer periods.
+This is due to the hormones which relax the ligaments, joints, and muscles that attach your pelvic bone.
+Gaining that extra weight during pregnancy can add to the problem by aggravating stress on your joints, making it painful to walk, stand, or sit continuously for longer periods.

-- Posture: During pregnancy, your centre of gravity undergoes a change, hence you may start changing your posture accordingly.
+Posture: During pregnancy, your center of gravity undergoes a change, hence you may start changing your posture accordingly.
 Sometimes the posture may seem comfortable at first but may end up causing stress or strain the back muscles.

 Talk to your doctor to clear any further doubts if –

-- You suffer severe back pain and it does not subsidise.
+You suffer severe back pain, and it does not subsidize.